 - Lightweight and easily mobilized

 - Fast and efficient with a flow rate of up to 9 gallons per minute

 - Lifts water from depths up to 10 ft.

-- In-line check valve prevents inadvertent passing of air into main
+- The in-line check valve prevents inadvertent passing of air into the main

 - Safe venting to air via vent stack and flame trap